-Wild Cherry Bark
+3. Wild Cherry Bark

-Note: Not recommended for small children, nursing mothers, pregnant women, or people with severe kidney or liver disease.
-Not recommended for long term use.
+You can use wild cherry as a tea, but it’s most often found as a syrup.
+This remedy is commonly not recommended for small children, nursing mothers, pregnant women, or people with severe kidney or liver disease.
+It's also not recommended for long-term use.

 If after a few days these herbal remedies aren’t helping or if you develop more severe symptoms such as worsening sore throat, shortness or breath of fever, contact your doctor to see if something more serious is going on.
 It's also worth noting that to keep your body healthy and feeling great, remember to make immune support part of your daily practice—not just when you catch a cold.
 Make herbs part of a consistent practice, or consider these crucial immune-supporting strategies.